 Get the dye from DIY/hardware stores and some fixer and get the sheets in the dye (add water etc!) for some great effects.
 We’ve got around 25 blue-y sheets where we used black dye in a small metal bucket and created some great effects.
 It really makes a difference to a naff room – use masking tape etc, to fix to walls, put on tables etc. Ask people in the church for the sheets

-We've done prayer tapes.
-Go round people in church who run certain activities, get a minidisc player (or similar) and a mic and start recording.
-Give people the questions in advance, make sure it's clear then put it on tape/CD and get people praying.
-Hey, get the young people involved - you can nick their minidisc player for starters!!!
+We’ve done prayer CDs.
+Go round people in church who run certain activities and record them using a handheld mp3 recorder or phone.
+Give people the questions in advance, make sure it’s clear then put it on mp3s or CDs and get people praying.

 For people if you can’t afford or find any decent ones.
 Make them specific to your group.
 They can be encouragement, help, guidance etc.

 What about giving all the young people a contact card with a list of all the names and numbers of youth leaders on.
 In an emergency it could prove useful.
 Do them business card size.
 Get the leaders permission first!!!

 This is great fun and gives so many options.
 There have been a few safety issues with inflatables so check companies and insurance and have enough leaders on hand.

 How do you fancy getting a load of sand and transforming your house into a beach for the night?
 We did.
 Well, the house was rented.
 Get some plastic sheets on the floor, get rid of some furniture and get down the beach for some sand.
 Remember IT IS ILLEGAL to take sand from the beach so get some that’s been blown onto the road or beyond the beach.
 Get it back and lay it down in the house on the sheets.
 Get everyone to get their best beach wear too!
 We did this for New Year’s Eve and did an all-nighter.
 Driving kids home New Year’s Day was an interesting experience!!